jonasbucherETH/sushi_internship/README.md

   * Try: 2 observeEvent (2nd within 1st) with PCA calculation and updateSelectInput within 1st, plot in 2nd

   ### General Questions
   * Where to do the pca calculation for the shiny app?
-In server-PCA or in server-inputData? (probably the latter, it is a reactive)
+In server-PCA or in server-inputData? (probably the latter, it is a reactive; update: maybe not as in some examples it is done in an observeEvent in "server-PCA")
   * what exactly does "ignoreInit" do?
   * why does it output nothing in shinyApp?
   * How do I debug shinyApp efficiently? ie print statements